jewettaij/jacobi_pd/README.md

 does not run in parallel,
 and it only works on dense square real symmetric matrices.
 However it is short, simple, fast, and reliable.
-You can freely use this code anywhere you like.
+You can do anything you like with this code.

 ##  Example usage